Skip to content

 Never Reuse Passwords

 Reusing passwords is one of the biggest security mistakes.
 If a hacker gets into one account, they can often get into everything else that uses the same password.
+Unique passwords also limit the damage if credentials are ever captured over an unsecured connection, which is one of many reasons securing your home Wi-Fi matters as much as your passwords themselves.

 Always use unique passwords for: